©Arlene R. Taylor PhD

 • Often learn most quickly by seeing (watching) how something is done

-Visual Sensory Preference versus Visualizing
+Visual Sensory Preference versus Mental Picturing

 Having a visual sensory preference means that visual stimuli typically register more quickly in your brain than either auditory or kinesthetic sensory stimuli, although there might be specific situations when you are more aware of auditory (symphony program) or kinesthetic (eating Thanksgiving dinner) stimuli.

-Likewise most people can train themselves to be more observant regardless of sensory preference, although it may be more energy intensive for a nonvisual.
+Most people can train themselves to be more observant regardless of sensory preference, although it may be more energy intensive for a nonvisual.
 Having said that, based on your brain lead you may be more or less aware of “details.”
-If you have a frontal right brain lead (e.g., the FR pays attention to when things are different or changing) you may enter a room and sense that something is different, although if you don’t have a visual sensory preference you may need to have the details pointed out to you....
+If you have a frontal right brain bent (e.g., the FR pays attention to when things are different or changing) you may enter a room and sense that something is different, although if you don’t have a visual sensory preference you may need to have the details pointed out to you....

 If you have a visual sensory preference, and have been taught that there is one right way for things to “look” in order to meet societal or family expectations, you may want your person or your environment to look a specific way.
 This means that if you have a frontal right brain lead you might be much more concerned that your “stacks” are lined up in a visually pleasing way, as compared to what might be important to you if you have a different brain lead.